rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/september.md

 * Device Deployment Deprovision - Fixed internal server error during deprovision
 * Historical Logs -  Load Next button disappear on loading of all previous logs
 * Historical Logs - Restricted the number of tabs in historical logs ui to allow only 10M log lines download
+* Historical Logs - Loglines metrics now show fetched and the total number of lines with the corresponding start and end dates

 ## September 15